tobychui/arozos/src/README.md

 ```

 ### Startup Flags
-During the tartup of the subservice, two paramters will be passed in.
+During the startup of the subservice, two types of parameter will be passed in.
 Here are the examples
 ```
 demo.exe -info
-demo.exe -port 12810
+demo.exe -port 12810 -rpt "http://localhost:8080/api/ajgi/interface"
 ```

-In the case of reciving the "info" flag, the program should print the JSON string with correct module information
+In the case of receiving the "info" flag, the program should print the JSON string with correct module information
 as stated in the struct below.

 ```
 //Struct for storing module information type serviecInfo struct{